-I am a registered psychotherapist, Canadian certified counsellor and safeTALK and ASIST trainer based in downtown Toronto along the subway line and in the Beach community in Toronto.
+I am a registered psychotherapist and Canadian certified counsellor based in Toronto.
 In addition to my mental health work, I have volunteered at a local non-profit mental health organization on the front lines and on the board.
-I like to edit horror fiction for fun.
-I also have a young son who I adore.
+Before COVID, for several years I provided Applied Suicide Intervention Skills Training and training in Suicide Alertness for Everyone.
+I am a pancreatic cancer peer support volunteer with Wellspring Cancer Support Foundation.
+I also have a teenage son who I adore.

 Transition from Law to Mental Health

 For years, I practised as a lawyer at top tier law firms in Downtown Toronto and London (England).
 I gained a practical edge in a legal department at a financial institution in England.
 I followed this by working on the trading floor at a financial institution in the financial district of New York during 9/11 before moving back to Toronto to practice law.
 Then I decided to bring more of what I loved about the practice of law into my work days.
 In 2010, I began a series of changes with life-altering impact that continue today as I transitioned from practising law to practising psychotherapy, counselling and training.